JamTru/Terraform-Ansible-Deployment-Project/README.md

 - Launches the database instance in a public subnet

 S3
-- Stores the terraform state file in the cloud
+- The S3 backend configuration in Terraform allows to the state file in an Amazon S3 bucket, enabling centralized management, versioning, and security.

 ### Ansible